tarasap/TERME/README.md

 ## Overview

-TERME is a custom 32-bit RISC-V processor designed around a highly efficient, in-order three-stage pipeline.
+TERME is a custom 32-bit RISC-V processor designed around an efficient, in-order three-stage pipeline.

 The processor is primarily intended as a lightweight embedded core with an emphasis on low area, low power, synthesizability, and clean microarchitecture.
 It features: